ron-dadon/microx/README.md

 Microservices architecture adaptation is growing every day, making the agile development process easier and more productive but comes with a cost - each service is simple, but managing an entire eco-system of microservices is not a walk in the park.
-There are many known and highly adapted solutions, such as Sensca, but when I started my journey with microservices I've discovered that almost non of the framework / toolkit out there gives the entire solution.
+There are many known and highly adapted solutions, such as Sensca, but when I started my journey with microservices I wanted to develop my own framework, for deeper understanding of the mechanics of microservices.

-And then microX came along.
 This project is for self learning experience, but after it will be completed, I will give it a test run on a production project.
 Sure, it is not the fastest as it is built on top of HTTP using express framework (TCP based frameworks are much faster), but the simplicity of using it and scaling it makes it a good tool for rapid development.